IPS-Eye-White

 Adam..
 Morally Perfect and Immortal?

-But, far from this being the case, Original Sin and the resulting depravity of man is based not on God's Word, but on unproved philosophic assumptions that have been unquestionably accepted.
-It is assumed that Adam was created morally perfect but his sin caused him to not only lose perfection, but become totally corrupt and alienated from God.
+It is assumed that Adam was created morally perfect and immortal but his sin caused him to become totally corrupt and alienated from God.
 He then passed these qualities to all his descendants.
-The 1647 Westminster Confession of Faith - Chapter 4: Of Creation says (All Emphasis Added)
+The Westminster Confession of Faith is a Reformed statement of Faith.
+The 1647 version says (All Emphasis Added)

-However, I have a question.
-I would like to know where in the Genesis account (or anywhere else in the Bible for that matter) does it say Adam and Eve were created immortal or even morally perfect?
-Or where it says they had "the law of God written in their hearts"?
+However, nowhere in the Genesis account (or anywhere else in the Bible for that matter) does it say Adam and Eve were created immortal or morally perfect.
+Nowhere does it say they had "the law of God written in their hearts".
+To claim either one is to is going above and beyond what the Scriptures tells us.

 Certainly Adam and Eve were probably innocent, as is anyone who has never encountered anything evil or bad.
-Also in light of the fact that they went and hid when God came to the garden (Genesis: 3:7,8) it is reasonable to surmise that their sin caused them to feel guilty and lose some of this innocence.
-However, to say were created immortal or that they had "the law of God written in their hearts" is nothing but human invention.
+In light of the fact that they hid themselves when God came to the garden (Genesis: 3:7,8) it is reasonable to surmise that the fact that their disobedience caused them to feel guilty and lose some of this innocence.

-Did God "Forget" To Mention The Most Devastating Consequence Of Adam's Sin
+Apparently God "Forgot" To Mention The Most Devastating Consequence Of Adam's Sin

-All we are told is that, because Adam and Eve ate from the Tree of Good and Evil, God did not want them to also partake of the Tree of Life, and live for ever (Genesis: 3:22), therefore He banished them from the garden (Genesis: 3:23).
+All we are told is because Adam and Eve ate from the Tree of Good and Evil, God did not want them to also partake of the Tree of Life, and live for ever therefore He banished them from the garden (Genesis: 3:22-23).
 The man was cursed with having to work for food and the ground (that was also cursed) would reward him with thorns and thistles (Genesis: 3:17-19).
 The woman was cursed with great pain in childbirth (Genesis: 3:16).

 Adam..
 Physical or Spiritual Death?

-As mentioned most supposed most proof texts for Original Sin are taken from the book of Romans.
-There is not question that Romans 5:12 does say (Emphasis Added)
+Most supposed most proof texts for Original Sin are taken from the book of Romans.
+There is no question that Romans 5:12 does say (Emphasis Added)

 Therefore, as through one man sin entered into the world, and death through sin; and so death passed unto all men, for that all sinned